 Originally two smaller rooms, the redesigned kitchen of this Larimer Place highrise combined the spaces for a more open floor plan.

 The owners, who use the condo as a second home in downtown Denver, wanted to evoke the feeling of a hearth in the bar/serving area that the family could gather around.
-Because kitchens are naturally a gathering place, the brick arch lends warmth to the space as well as serving as a focal point, while still allowing ample space for food preparation and easy access to the stove and oven.
+Because kitchens are naturally a gathering place, the brick arch lends warmth to the space as well as serving as a focal point, while still providing ample space for food preparation and easy access to the stove and oven.

 Click here to view some of our other interior design projects: a Zen bathroom, a new master bedroom closet, a bathroom design that accommodates aging in place, and a modern bathroom in a historic Denver home.